Upper Buttermilk Falls parking

 Donated by the Treman family in 1924, Buttermilk Falls State Park reflects Ithaca’s history of conservation and dedication to preserving natural spaces.
 Its name symbolizes the frothy cascades of Buttermilk Creek.

 Capture cascading waterfalls from various angles, vibrant autumn foliage, and tranquil creek scenes.
-The golden hour near the swimming hole offers especially stunning photos.
+The golden hour near the swimming hole offers especially striking photos.

 Visitors are encouraged to adhere to Leave No Trace principles, including packing out trash and avoiding damage to plant life.
 Efforts to preserve water quality and protect the gorge’s geological integrity are ongoing.